actions/download-artifact/README.md

     # If github-token is specified, this is the run that artifacts will be downloaded from.
     # Optional.
 Default is ${{ github.run_id }}
     run-id:

+    # Map failure result to an output instead of failing the job.
+    # Optional.
+Default is `false`
+    warn-on-failure:
 ```

 ### Outputs